To celebrate Roald Dahl Day on the 13th September, I’ve put together a fun collection of Roald Dahl science activity ideas.

 I love, love, love this Willy Wonka inspired play dough from The Imagination Tree.

-You could smell it, mix the colours or use forces to squash, push and pull it.
+Try smelling it, mixing the colours or use forces to squash, push and pull it.
+Try to make a shape using the least number of movements you can.

 Make Your Own Great Glass Elevator